 AlzeCure's share is listed on Nasdaq First North Premier Growth Market.
-Share capital as of December 31, 2022 amounted to SEK 1,552 thousand, of which SEK 284 thousand is being registered at the closing date, distributed over 62,087,012 shares, each with a quota value of SEK 0.025.
-BWG Invest Sàrl was the largest individual shareholder as of December 31, 2022 and represented 12 percent of the shares, before registration of the December 2022 rights issue.
+Share capital as of December 31, 2023 amounted to SEK 1,552,000 distributed over 62,087,012 shares, each with a quota value of SEK 0.025.
+BWG Invest Sàrl was the largest individual shareholder as of December 31, 2023 and represented 14 percent of the shares.
 They were also the only shareholder who, as of the closing date, had a shareholding in the company that represented at least one tenth of votes for all shares in the company.